Back to All Events

 Behind the Yellow Wallpaper is a relaxed summer series that uses The Yellow Wallpaper by Charlotte Perkins Gilman as a starting point to explore ideas around mental health, gender, creativity, and history.
 Through casual discussions, guest speakers, and presentations, this series will connect the story to real materials from the museum’s archives and ephemera collection.

-The Yellow Wallpaper by Charlotte Perkins Gilman and Wide Sargasso Sea by Jean Rhys are available in the Musuem Store for purchase.
+The Yellow Wallpaper by Charlotte Perkins Gilman and Wide Sargasso Sea by Jean Rhys are available in the Museum Store for purchase.

 The Madwoman in the Attic: Colonial and Racial Implications on Mental Health